Sweat Sodium Concentration Testing

 Part 1: Sweat rate testing

-Below are the instructions to determine your sweat rate prior to your appointment at eNRG performance.
+Below are the instructions to determine your sweat rate prior to your appointment at eNRG Performance.
 The goal of measuring your sweat rate is to determine how much fluid your body loses during different workouts.
-This provides the eNRG performance team member important information that will be used to give you a customized sodium and fluid replacement plan.
+This provides your eNRG Performance Sport Dietitian important information that will be used to give you a customized sodium and fluid replacement plan.
 Plan on doing this for a 1 hour workout.
 We recommend repeating this sweat rate test throughout the year as your fitness and the environmental conditions change.

 You can have your normal meals and fluids before this test begins.

 Before your workout begins, finish any fluids you intend to drink if you do not plan to drink any during the workout.

 Use the bathroom to completely void your system.

 Weigh yourself nude.
 Record your pre-workout weight.

 Begin your workout as soon as possible.
 Aim for 60 minutes of exercise.
 It is okay to have a longer training session, but make note of the duration.

 Avoid using the bathroom during the workout.
 If you drink any fluids, stick to plain water (no added electrolytes) and note the amount of fluids you drink in ounces.

 As soon as possible after the workout, remove your clothes, towel off any sweat, and weigh yourself once more before using the bathroom.
 Note the post-workout weight.